David Dunn: Birmingham City

 The 2005–06 season saw Dunn continuing rehabilitating from his hamstring injury.
 It was not until on 16 October when he returned to the first-team, coming on as a 67th-minute substitute, in a 1–0 loss against rivals Aston Villa.
 However, Dunn's return was short–lived when he suffered a calf injury while training and was sidelined for a month.
 Ultimately, Birmingham were relegated from the Premier League, with Dunn still not returning to fitness.
 Amidst injuries, he went on to score three goals during the season, coming against Portsmouth, Reading and Wigan Athletic.
-At the end of the 2005–06 season, Dunn made nineteen appearances and scoring three times in all competitions.
+At the end of the 2005–06 season, Dunn made 19 appearances and scoring three times in all competitions.

-Ahead of the 2006–07 season, Dunn made a return to training and spent the whole pre–season regaining his fitness.
+Ahead of the 2006–07 season, Dunn returned to training and spent the whole pre-season regaining his fitness.
 He made his first appearance of the season, starting the whole game, in a 2–1 win against Colchester United in the opening game of the season.
 Since the start of the 2006–07 season, Dunn quickly became a first-team regular, playing in the midfield position.
 He then scored his first goal of the season, in a 2–2 draw against Ipswich Town on 16 September 2006.
 However, Dunn was plagued with injuries throughout the first half of the season.
 Amid to injuries, he was linked with a return to Blackburn in the upcoming transfer window in November, as Bruce said his departure from Birmingham City could be imminent.
 By the time he left the club, Dunn made eleven appearances and scored once in all competitions.